DEGABGED/up-csi-appsor-frontend/README.md

 * The `assets/` directory contains the CSS stylesheets and images that a lot of components would use.
 There are also specialized assets here for specific components, which may be refactored to stay just in the component itself.

 * The `components/` directory contains all form, design, and layout components with a sole purpose (aside from simply being a container of other components).

-   Components solely for design (eg. `GlitterPics`) are stored in the `design/` folder.
+   Components solely for design (eg. `DesktopGlitter`) are stored in the `design/` folder.
 These components make heavy use of the images in `assets/`.

    Components with subcomponents like `NavBar` and `Carousel` are stored in their own folders, which may contain component-specific files like mobile and desktop versions.